- Online learning and 2 days in class

 The practical session includes 2 days of practical demonstration, practise and assessment of advanced first aid skills and knowledge including the confirmation of knowledge gained in the online learning.
 Participants must perform uninterrupted CPR for at least 2 minutes on an infant and adult manikin on the floor, use of an AED and demonstrate a two-rescuer procedure using bag-valve-mask ventilation and compressions.

-Participants must respond to simulated emergency scenarios involving infants and children in varying ages, including first aid skills:
+Participants must respond to simulated emergency scenarios involving infants and children of varying ages, including first aid skills:

 On successful completion of all assessments, participants will receive a nationally accredited Statement of Attainment.